Root Canal Therapy in Fort Collins, CO

 • Avoid eating hard foods: Stick to soft, easy-to-chew foods during the initial days after the procedure.
 Hard and crunchy foods can put unnecessary pressure on your teeth, potentially causing damage.

 • Maintain oral hygiene: Brush your teeth gently twice a day using a soft-bristled toothbrush and fluoride toothpaste.
-Flossing should also be done regularly but with caution around the treated area.
+Flossing should also be done regularly, but with caution around the treated area.

 • Manage swelling and discomfort: Applying an ice pack wrapped in a cloth to your cheek can help reduce swelling and alleviate any pain or discomfort you may experience.